epage/rfcs/text/0000-global-features.md

 - Adding a global
 - Adding a global value

-Semver Incompatible
+Context-dependent for whether compatible or not
+- Changing a global default
 - Removing a global
 - Removing a global value

-Context-dependent
-- Changing a global default

 # Drawbacks
 [drawbacks]: #drawbacks